suitangi/Minimal-Newtab/resources/Shinkai's Newtab.md

 ## Change-Log
 ```
+1.7.2 Small bug fix regarding the About button and Support page functions
-1.7.0 Renamed to Shinkai's Newtab, added new functions and support page
+1.7.1 Renamed to Shinkai's Newtab, added new functions and support page
 1.6.2 Todo list rework
 1.6.1 Todo list new functions: reordering and editing
 1.6.0 Revamped background filter effects system